wezm/wezm.net/v2/content/about.md

 {{ resize_image(image="../static/images/Photo of Wesley Moore.jpg", width=1600, quality=60, alt="Photo of me against a Boab tree in Broome, WA") }}

 I'm a software developer from Melbourne, Australia.
-I like open-source and warm weather (Melbourne is not in the warm part of Australia unfortunately).
+I like open-source software and warm weather (Melbourne is not in the warm part of Australia unfortunately).
 I enjoy tinkering with computers, ranging from small microcontrollers up to large servers and the operating systems that run upon them.

 I run [Arch Linux] on [my desktop computer][my desktop] and [Void Linux (musl)][Void Linux] on [my laptop], with the [Awesome] window manager.